jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/notifications.md

 This notification will be
 triggered when any user
-unsubscribes from any ASM group.
+unsubscribes from any ARM group.
 It is enabled for the User Manager role.

 ![User Unsubscription](https://res.cloudinary.com/fluid-attacks/image/upload/v1658762773/docs/web/notifications/notif_user_unsubscription.png)